reneegreen816/PholdAPhage/README.md

 Using the Casper-Klug (CK) Theory of viral symmetry:
 - Step 1: defines your phage's capsid T# by using the Genome-to-T-number model.
-- Step 2: takes your defined T# and (h, k) parameters to simulate your protein copy # (assymetric unit number) across a phage capsid structure in ChimeraX, using it's sym command automation tool.
+- Step 2: takes your defined T# and Casper-Klug (h, k) parameters to simulate your protein copy number (asymmetric unit number) across a phage capsid structure in UCSF ChimeraX, using its hkcage and sym command automation tools.
 <br><br>

 <h2>How to simulate your unknown phage</h2>